Autostronomy/AutoProf/README.md

 # How Does AutoProf Work?

 At it's core AutoProf is a simple pipeline object that loads in an image, blindly runs a list of functions, and saves the resulting information.
-It is equipped with a powerful default set of functions which can fit an isophotal solution to most galaxies, even with relatively complex features.
+It is equipped with a powerful default set of functions which can fit an isophotal solution to most galaxies, even with relatively complex features and low S/N.
-Below is a high level description for each function, in case something goes wrong this may help you troubleshoot the issue.
+Below is a high level description for the default pipeline methods, in case something goes wrong this may help you troubleshoot the issue.
+This section will also help you write your own methods to integrate into AutoProf if you wish to handle a specific use case.

 ### Background